amaranth-lang/amaranth/docs/lang.rst

      ...
    TypeError: Attempted to convert Amaranth value to Python boolean

 Because the value of ``a``, and therefore ``a == 0``, is not known at the time when the ``if`` statement is executed, there is no way to decide whether the body of the statement should be executed---in fact, if the design is synthesized, by the time ``a`` has any concrete value, the Python program has long finished!
-To solve this problem, Amaranth provides its own :ref:`control structures <lang-control>` that, also, manipulate circuits.
+To solve this problem, Amaranth provides its own :ref:`control flow syntax <lang-control>` that, also, manipulates circuits.

 .. _lang-widthext: